Bob Baker Marionette Theater

 Photo: Minnaert, CC BY-SA 3.0.

-The Museum of Contemporary Art, Los Angeles is a contemporary art museum with two locations in greater Los Angeles, California.
+The Museum of Contemporary Art, Los Angeles is a contemporary art museum with two locations in Los Angeles, California.
 The main branch is located on Grand Avenue in Downtown Los Angeles, near the Walt Disney Concert Hall.
 Museum of Contemporary Art Los Angeles is situated 4,100 feet southeast of Bob Baker Marionette Theater.

 Dorothy Chandler Pavilion